Shubh-Dev/Shubh-Dev/README.md

 - 🌱 I’m a Full-Stack developer..
-- 👯 I’m currently looking for a job..
+- 👯 I’m currently looking for a software development job..
 - 🔭 I’m currently working on React, Redux, JavaScript, Ruby, PostgreSQL and Rails..
 - 🌱 I’m currently learning Web Development..
 - 👯 I’m looking to collaborate on any exciting project..